WICG/scroll-to-text-fragment/README.md

 ## Future Work

 One important use case that's not covered by this proposal is being able to scroll to an image.
 A nearby text snippet can be used to scroll to the image but it depends on the page and is indirect.
 We'd eventually like to support this use case more directly.

-One potential option is to consider this just one of any available [Open Annotation selectors](https://www.w3.org/TR/annotation-model/#selectors).
+A potential option is to consider this just one of many available [Open Annotation selectors](https://www.w3.org/TR/annotation-model/#selectors).
 Future specification and implementation work could allow using selectors other than TextQuote to allow targetting various kinds of content.

 Another avenue of exploration is allowing users to specify highlighting in more detail.
 This was touched on briefly in the sections above.
 There are cases where the user may wish to highlight multiple snippets of text.
 For technical reasons, a text match across block-level elements may be difficult for a browser to implement.
 Allowing the user to specify multiple highlights would allow highlighting multiple paragraphs or bullet points.
 There are also cases where the user may wish to prevent highlights altogether, as in the image search case described above.